What you’ll learn:

 The specifics of a composable commerce tech stack for B2C based on commercetools

-The application layer (server-facing): The application layer, also known as the backend, provides the component-based applications to address eCommerce needs. commercetools applications for B2C and B2B businesses address specific eCommerce requirements; those are extensible per customer needs.
+The application layer, also known as the backend, provides component-based applications to address eCommerce needs. commercetools B2C, B2B and B2X products address specific eCommerce requirements; those are extensible per customer needs.
 Additionally, custom-built or third-party applications can be used.
-A wide range of integrations allows commercetools to connect with third-party offerings (applications, workflows, etc.)
+Moreover, businesses can unify physical and digital commerce with commercetools InStore.

 The role of integrations and connectors